jucr-io/.github/profile/README.md

 We also prioritize security and compliance, implementing robust security measures and adhering to industry standards and regulations to protect our users and data.

-# Open Source at JUCR

-We are avid supporters of the open-source community.
-JUCR extensively utilizes open-source libraries and tools, which are integral to our technology stack.
-In the spirit of giving back, we actively contribute to open-source projects and encourage our engineers to dedicate a portion of their work time to contribute to these projects.
-This not only helps improve the tools we rely on but also fosters innovation and collaboration within the community.

-Our commitment to open source is reflected in several projects we have publicly launched:

-- **[Pathfinder](https://github.com/jucr-io/pathfinder)**: Pathfinder is a Kubernetes-native relay that bridges an asynchronous message broker like Apache Kafka with the Apollo Router.
-It includes adapters for Kafka, Redis, and Apollo, and supports multiple serialization and deserialization formats such as Protobuf or JSON Schema, optionally even with connection to an external schema registry.
-Pathfinder simplifies the process of integrating event-driven architectures with GraphQL APIs, enhancing scalability and performance.
-It allows developers to build responsive applications that can handle real-time data streams efficiently.

-- **[Firmware Controller](https://github.com/jucr-io/firmware-controller)**: This procedural macro simplifies the decoupling of interactions between components in a `no_std` environment, which is crucial for embedded systems programming where standard libraries are not available.
-Firmware Controller enables developers to write more modular and maintainable code by abstracting complex patterns and reducing boilerplate.
-It aids in building robust firmware for microcontrollers, enhancing the reliability of embedded systems.

-- **[Modem Kick](https://github.com/jucr-io/modem-kick)**: Modem Kick is a systemd service that listens to ModemManager for registration state changes.
-It performs the necessary power operations to wake up a modem when the registration state returns back to normal.
-This tool is essential for maintaining reliable connectivity in devices that rely on modem communication, such as IoT devices and remote sensors.
-It ensures they can recover from network disruptions automatically, reducing downtime and maintenance efforts.

-## Get Involved

-We welcome contributions from the community.
-Whether you're interested in collaborating on our open-source projects, have ideas for new features, or want to report issues, we encourage you to get involved.
-Check out our repositories on GitHub, and feel free to reach out to us through the provided channels.

 ## Join Our Team

 If you're passionate about e-mobility, innovative technologies, and making a positive impact on the environment, consider joining our team.
 We offer exciting career opportunities in a dynamic and inclusive environment.
 Visit our [careers page](https://career.jucr.com) for current openings.